 The mental benefits of having pets far outweigh personal sacrifices you might have to make.
 And while all dogs have the unique ability to reduce stress and anxiety, some are just better at it.

 These breeds will help owners get the life they deserve.
+Most of these great emotional support animals are among the most popular by the American Kennel Club.

 You might not think of pugs as a great emotional support dog.
 After all, what pugs do through the day is lie around and sleep.
 But they are very easy to bond with.